kunukn/ackordion/README.md

 # supported browsers

 requestAnimationFrame (rAF), transitionend event, css max-height transition and Ecmascript 5 are required.
 Browsers which supports those should be fine.
-If needed the code can be refactored to excluded usage of rAF and transitionend.
+If needed the code can be refactored to exclude usage of rAF and transitionend.

 * Chrome - latest 5 versions
 * Firefox - latest 5 versions